-The Skullcandy Indy Evo are okay truly wireless headphones that perform almost identically to the Skullcandy Indy Fuel Truly Wireless.
+The Skullcandy Indy Evo Truly Wireless are okay headphones that perform similarly to the Skullcandy Indy Fuel Truly Wireless.
 They’re very portable, decently sturdy, and feature a control scheme that packs a lot of functionality into a small surface area.
 That said, they last just under three hours on a single charge, which may be frustrating for people with long commutes, while their sound profile is lacking in versatility due to their heavily underemphasized treble response.
-Ultimately, if you’re looking for a pair of truly wireless headphones that feel well-built, these are a good choice.
+Ultimately, if you’re looking for a pair of truly wireless headphones that feel well-built, these are a solid choice.

-The Skullcandy Indy Evo are mediocre for neutral sound.
-They have a very dark sound profile, in no small part due to their bad treble accuracy, which flattens the details on finer-edged vocals and instrumentals and makes everything sound dull and closed off.
-This isn't helped by a dip in the mid-range that pushes vocals and lead instruments slightly toward the back of the mix.
-That said, bass is remarkably well-reproduced and they should deliver a consistent listening experience on separate occasions.
+The Skullcandy Indy Evo are fair for neutral sound.
+They have a very dark sound profile, in no small part due to their poor treble accuracy, which flattens the details on finer-edged vocals and instrumentals and makes everything sound dull.
+A dip in the mid-range also pushes vocals and lead instruments slightly to the back of the mix.
+That said, bass is remarkably well-reproduced, and they should deliver a consistent listening experience on separate occasions.

 The Skullcandy Indy Evo are a decent choice for commuters and travelers.
 They’re easy to toss into a pocket or a bag, feel sturdy enough to endure a couple of minor drops and bumps, and have a control scheme that places plenty of functionality within easy reach.
-That said, they don’t block much sound in the bass range, so you may hear the rumble of a bus engine on your way home.
+That said, they don’t block much bass range noise, meaning you may hear the rumble of a bus engine on your way home.
 Their battery doesn’t last that long on a single charge, so you may be out of luck if you forget to charge their case before going out the door.

-The Skullcandy Indy Evo aren't suitable for wireless gaming, as their reliance on Bluetooth makes them incompatible with PS4 and Xbox One consoles.
+The Skullcandy Indy Evo aren't suitable for wireless gaming, as their reliance on Bluetooth makes them incompatible with PlayStation and Xbox consoles.
 Their wireless latency on PC, meanwhile, is likely too high for them to be suitable for gaming.

-The Skullcandy Indy Evo are Bluetooth-only and can't be used wired.
+The Skullcandy Indy Evo are Bluetooth-only, and you can't use them wired.

 The Skullcandy Indy Evo are decently comfortable truly wireless earbuds.
 While their outer buds are a little large and can cause a little bit of soreness during extended periods of use, they’re very lightweight and shouldn’t exert too much pressure on the inside of your ear canal.
 They also come with a couple of differently-sized ear tips and stability sleeves to help you find a tight, secure fit.

 The Skullcandy Indy Evo have an adequate control scheme.
 It’s identical to that of the very similar Skullcandy Indy Fuel Truly Wireless, with a touch-sensitive surface that isn't especially intuitive but does provide a fair bit of functionality.
-A double-tap on either bud pauses and plays your media, as well as answers calls, while a single tap on either the right or left earbud turns the volume up and down, respectively.
-All other functions require some form of hold to activate.
-Track skipping requires a two-second hold of the right bud while rewinding takes an equally long press on the left bud.
-A quick tap followed by a two-second press activates the ambient sound mode to help you better hear your surroundings.
-A double-tap and two-second hold switches your EQ mode to one of three presets: ‘Music’, ‘Movie’, and ‘Podcast’.
 Voice prompts are provided for Bluetooth pairing, power on/off, and EQ mode cycling.

 The Skullcandy Indy Evo are exceptionally portable.
-They’re small enough to put into your pocket without much of a hassle while their charging case can easily be thrown into a bag.
+Just like the Skullcandy Dime True Wireless, they’re small enough to put into your pocket without much of a hassle, while their charging case can easily be thrown into a bag.

 These truly wireless in-ears have a good case.
 It features a dense plastic construction that should prevent the headphones from being damaged by drops and minor water exposure.

 The Skullcandy Indy Evo have good build quality.
-They employ a dense matte plastic construction that shouldn’t attract fingerprints or be damaged by small bumps along.
-They're also rated IP55 for dust and water resistance, although this isn’t something we test for.
-The case feels similarly sturdy, though it should be noted that the lid doesn't shut if the buds aren't precisely positioned in their charging cradles.
+They employ a dense matte plastic construction that shouldn’t attract fingerprints or be damaged by small bumps.
+They're also rated IP55 for dust and water resistance.
+The case feels similarly sturdy, though the lid doesn't shut if the buds aren't precisely positioned in their charging cradles.

-When using the default EQ 'Music' mode, the Skullcandy Indy Evo's sound profile is somewhat dark.
+When using the default and most neutral EQ 'Music' mode, the Skullcandy Indy Evo's sound profile is somewhat dark.
 They have an accurate bass response, but fans of EDM and hip-hop might want a little more thump and rumble.
 Unfortunately, their heavily underemphasized treble mutes a lot of finer detail and makes them ill-suited for more delicate genres like jazz or classical.
-It's worth noting that these headphones feature three built-in EQ modes to better suit different content: 'Music', which is the default mode, 'Movie', and 'Podcast'.
+They have three built-in EQ modes to better suit different content, though: 'Music', which is the default mode, 'Movie', and 'Podcast'.